-You and University of the Arts London of 272 High Holborn, London WC1V 2EY ('the University') are entering into a contractual relationship, usually referred to as the 'Academic Contract'.
+You and University of the Arts London of 272 High Holborn, London WC1V 2EY ('the University') are entering into a contractual relationship, usually referred to as the 'Student Contract'.

 This is a personal agreement made between you and the University.
 As part of this agreement simply put, the University agrees to undertake to teach you and you agree to attend and learn in accordance with the University’s Student Regulations, its Course Regulations, your tutors’ guidance and instructions and your course handbook.